suryalovesjs/mcp-studio/README.md

 # MCP Studio

-A desktop application to manage MCP servers and REST API integrations.
+A desktop application to manage MCP servers

 ## Prerequisites